wcm-io/io.wcm.handler.link/src/site/markdown/usage.md

 Further properties are defined in [LinkNameConstants][link-name-constants].
 It is recommended to define an edit dialog that shows only the properties supported for the selected link type after choosing one.

+If using the `linkRefContainer` to import link related properties into your dialog be aware that some of the properties defined in the `LinkNameConstants` won't be included.
+Eg: it is required to add `linkFragment` and `linkQueryParam` separately in order to add fragment and query string support to the link generation.

 ### Using links in HTL/Sightly template